garrandall/popular-music-data/tracks/borrowed-time-styx.md

 Livin' high (We're livin', livin' high)
 On Prestwick Drive (Catch me on Prestwick Drive!...)
 Livin' high (...gettin' in and drivin' my Mercedes...)
 Livin' fine (...up and down and up and down -- sh*t!
-I don't....)
+I don't...)